On this page

 We have eliminated licence plate stickers for passenger vehicles, light-duty trucks, motorcycles and mopeds.

-If you paid renewal fees for your licence plate sticker for an individually-owned vehicle between March 1, 2020 and March 12, 2022, you will receive your refund cheque in the mail.
+If you paid renewal fees for your licence plate sticker for an individually-owned vehicle between March 1, 2020 and March 12, 2022, you would have been sent your refund cheque in the mail.

 Cost and delivery